I really believe in this cause

 Business Manager

-Chris is one of our stalwarts, a lynchpin since our foundation in 2015.
+Chris is on our senior management team.
+She is one of our stalwarts, a lynchpin since our foundation in 2015.
 Throughout her career, she has combined her training and administration skills very effectively.
 As a mother of two, Chris was told that she was only fit for a factory job.
 Determined to prove them wrong, she gained vital qualifications in IT, Business Administration and Customer Service and quickly found a job supporting people into the workplace.
 Chris is highly motivated to help others find opportunities in life.
 She feels honoured to have worked at Plymouth City College where she ensured that asylum seekers and refugees became integrated into our community.
 In her spare time, she’s continued to study to AAT standards in Finance and Bookkeeping.
 Since 2017, she has been a qualified bookkeeper and continues to work towards full accreditation as an accountant.
 She became a part of the CASS+ family in 2010 when she joined Rethink Mental Illness.

 I’ve gone from half a day a week as an Admin Assistant to four days a week as Business Manager.
 I love the variety – I’m responsible for the smooth running of HR, recruitment, training, inductions, finance, and reporting.
 I really believe in this cause.
 We help people going through bad times and this continues through to the support we give each other in the team.
-Too many people wouldn’t give our clients another thought, but we all deserve a second chance.
+Too many people wouldn’t give our clients another thought, but we all deserve another chance.

 Debbie